sombriks/gm-sample-worklog/gm-sample-worklog-service/README.md

 these files.
 It was solved by using service folder as temporary project root.
 - Also, the eclipse plugin was added to build.gradle in order to generate *.classpath* and *.project* files.
 Then the plugin started to work almost properly.
-- ~~For unknown reason the vscode-java plugin was unable to find javax.persistence packages.~~ See [this bug](https://github.com/redhat-developer/vscode-java/issues/397) for further information.
+- ~~For unknown reason the vscode-java plugin was unable to find javax.persistence packages.~~ ~~See [this bug](https://github.com/redhat-developer/vscode-java/issues/397) for further information.~~ Every time a new dependency is added, we need to run **gradle cleanEclipse ; gradle eclipse** again.
 - In [Lombok setup](https://github.com/redhat-developer/vscode-java/wiki/Lombok-support) (to get autocomplete on @Data augmented classes for example) i had to hardcode the path to lombok jar inside **.vscode/settings.json**.
 You might need to edit this file in order to not explode your machine.